grahappa/EOS-Rules-Rights-and-Reasonings/README.md

 ## Reasonings

 **When The Governed Yearn,**
+* For free uncensored speech,
 * For resilience to corruption and interference,
 * For many sources of truth in perfect accordance,
-* For free market solutions to protect life liberty and property,
+* For solutions to protect life, liberty, and property,
 * For a peaceful society without the need for violence,
-* For free uncensored speech,

 **The People Resolve,**
 * To decentralize everything,
 * To create an irreversible public record,
-* To open the source of our creative endeavors to the world,
-* To open the source of our creative endeavors to the world,
-* To open the source of our creative endeavors to the world,
 * To recouple the unit of value with it’s creator,
 * To open the source of our creative endeavors to the world,
 * To use technology to achieve what governments cannot,